Sync’ up! … without getting drained

 5. ‘cshrc’ configuration files read somewhat beautifully

-It’s a small list, yes, but my point is there’s some unique goodness to Cshell (not least of which is the first point — I think there’s a chance that a person can actually master this shell, committing all its features to memory.
+It’s a small list, yes, but my point is there’s some unique goodness to Csh (not least of which is the first point — I think there’s a chance that a person can actually master this shell, committing all its features to memory.
 I don’t think I could do that with ‘bash’).

 Tight pants

-Cshell is probably in the alt-tech category for most modern developers.
+Csh is probably in the alt-tech category for most modern developers.
 I don’t think it stands a chance next to the likes of the endlessly featured and popular ‘zsh’ and ‘bash.’

-But that’s my point about Cshell.
+But that’s my point about Csh.
 It’s a little punk rocker from yesteryear.
 One that gets a ton of flak, though I wouldn’t be surprised if eighty per cent of this is just hackers repeating what they’ve heard second-hand.

-If you’re into alt-tech, would like to ponder over tools created in a stoked time of programming, or just want to see how ‘bad’ Cshell is, give it a spin sometime.
+If you’re into alt-tech, would like to ponder over tools created in a stoked time of programming, or just want to see how ‘bad’ Csh is, give it a spin sometime.
 But be careful, you might be one of those people who falls under its spell never to use anything else again!
 (You’ve been warned.)